ellson/MOTHBALLED-g/README.md

-Its predecessor/mentor language, "DOT" is an amazingly concise language for describing graphs.  "g" is my attempt at adding some extra capabilities, while maintaing an equivalent conciseness.
+Its predecessor/mentor language, "DOT" is an amazingly concise language for describing graphs.  "g" is my attempt at adding some extra capabilities, while maintaining an equivalent conciseness.

 The goals of the "g" language are to: